Rescuing Floppy Disks

 Methods of Transfer (Volunteers)

 If you're interested in volunteering to transfer disks for people, please put your information here.
+Note that this same page has been mirrored to here on the Digitize Wiki as well, and people are also actively putting their names in there, so check both places.

 - Gene Buckle - firstname.lastname@example.org - I can process Apple II & IIgs disks in 5.25" and 3.5" sizes as well as the Commodore 8 bit media (1541, 1571, 1581).
 I can also image most 5.25" CP/M formatted disks.